Oregon’s OSHA (Occupational Safety and Health Administration) is proposing farm worker safety rules that will affect farm workers across the state!

 Or email: email@example.com

-MORE hearing information…
+For MORE information…

-For hearings in any other locations, contact Ana Molina, Beyond Toxics: email@example.com
+Ana Molina, Beyond Toxics: firstname.lastname@example.org

 - Talking points for hearing testimony/input (PDF document)